Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Changing geometry name
 **********************

-As before, let's build the Anatomical Arm demo from the Ziva menu and retrieve the Ziva setup into a builder.
+As before, let's build the Anatomical Arm demo from the Ziva menu and retrieve the Ziva rig into a builder object.

 .. code-block:: python